Best books about Spain and Madrid – get your read on!

 This was inspired an article that caught my interest today.
 It was a list of books to read about Spain.
 Unfortunately, I’ve only read one of them: The Sun Also Rises.

 Spanish people can complain about guiris and their obsession with Hemingway, but the reality is that Pamplona would probably be nowhere today without that book.
-There’s a running with the bulls type festival in a thousand other Spanish towns.
+There’s a Running of the Bulls type festival in a thousand other Spanish towns.

 Anybody up for the one in San Sebastian de los Reyes this year, right outside Madrid?

 Probably Restaurante Botín would be much less known also, if it weren’t for Hemingway.
-At the end of the book, Big Papa name-checks Botín and the suckling pig, which you should try if you’ve got the money.
+At the end of the book, Big Papa name-checks Botín and the suckling pig, which you should try if you’re in town and you’ve got the money.

 Anyway, here are a few of my recommendations…